kcsandoval88/QMEE/README.md

-  Step 2: Deduct the baseline correction value to each value in a column, and for each column. => data corrected Step 3: Only select the 1st 5 activities for each mouse Step 4: Identify the type of sniff for each activity
+  Step 2: Deduct the baseline correction value to each value in a column, and for each column. => data corrected Step 3: Only select the 1st 5 activities for each mouse Step 4: Identify the type of sniff for each activity Step 5: Separate sniffs by type of sniff "mutual" or "unidirectional"

+  Step 6: Separate sniffs by sex "female" or "male"